damoeb/rss-proxy/notes.md

-## Features
-- through backend you can only use the best scored rule

-## Requirements
-- Parse from url and track the urls
-- Article UUID should be consistent

 ## Ideas
 - publishedDate from meta tags )deep), else current date and pushed to remote
 - updatedDate cannot be constructed